-For our meeting at Maggie's on May 13, in anticipation of our extra-special, "out-of-this-world" Year-End Banquet June 21 with the space shuttle Endeavour, we will host a talk about the grand history of Los Angeles aerospace by representatives from Downey's own good and great Aerospace Legacy Foundation, which works very hard to preserve and spread the special history and legacy of the Angeleno aerospace industry we GLASers helped build (and maintain and rebuild) to lift us above our smog-drenched skies to the wondrous stars beyond.
+For our next second-Tuesday-of-the-month meeting at Maggie’s, May 13, in anticipation of our literally “out-of-this-world” Year-End Banquet June 21 with the space shuttle Endeavour, we will host a talk about the grand history of Los Angeles aerospace by representatives from Downey’s own great and good Aerospace Legacy Foundation, a nonprofit which works very hard to preserve and spread the special history and legacy of the Angeleno aerospace industry we GLASers helped build (and maintain and rebuild) to lift us above our smog-drenched skies to the wondrous stars beyond.

 Paul Cole Padilla